arturh85/AnkiTaiso/docs/howto/run-tests.md

 ## 👷 Testing

-An example test is included in `test/src/GameTest.cs` that demonstrates how to write a test for your package using [GoDotTest] and [godot-test-driver].

 > [GoDotTest] is an easy-to-use testing framework for Godot and C# that allows you to run tests from the command line, collect code coverage, and debug tests in VSCode.